jengelh/libhx/doc/option_parsing.rst

 Flags
 =====

-Flags can be combined into the type parameter by OR'ing them.
+Flags can be combined into the type parameter by OR-ing them.
 It is valid to not specify any flags at all, but most flags collide with one another.

 ``HXOPT_INC``
 	Perform an increment on the memory location specified by the ``*(int *)ptr`` pointer.
-Make sure the referenced variable is initialized beforehand!
+The referenced variable must be initialized.

 ``HXOPT_DEC``
 	Perform a decrement on the pointee.
 Same requirements as ``HXOPT_INC``.